Fairfax High School (Fairfax, Virginia)

 Fairfax High School (FHS) is a public high school in the Eastern United States, located in Fairfax, Virginia, a suburb west of Washington, D.C. in Northern Virginia.
 The school is owned by the City of Fairfax, but is operated by Fairfax County Public Schools under a contractual agreement between it and Fairfax County.

 The school building, which opened in 1973, is located on Blenheim Boulevard in eastern Fairfax.
 In 2007, FHS underwent a $54 million renovation designed by architectural firm BerryRio.
 Renovations began in October 2005 and added 86500 sqft. of classroom space.
 Student numbers have increased at such a high rate that four trailers have been installed.

 The previous school building and campus, which existed from 1935 to 1973, on Fairfax Boulevard was part of George Mason University for a time and then Paul VI Catholic High School from 1983 to 2020.
 It is now a retail space.

 Academics

-67% of students participate in Advanced Placement (AP) courses, with 56% of students passing at least one AP Exam.
+67% of students participate in Advanced Placement (AP) courses, with 56% of students passing at least one AP exam.
 The graduation rate is 96%.

 Test scores

 Fairfax High School is a fully accredited high school based on the Standards of Learning (SOL) tests in Virginia.
 FHS is performing above the state median on all SOL assessments including 91% in Reading, 88% in writing, 79% in math, and 79% in science.
-Fairfax The average SAT score in 2009–2010 for FHS was 1657 on a 2400 scale.
+The average SAT score in 2009–2010 for FHS was 1657 on a 2400 scale.
 The average SAT score in 2018 was 1192 on the 1600 scale.